Monday, February 18, 2013

 round-trip min/avg/max/stddev = 0.720/0.874/0.982/0.112 ms

 But, it wasn't working for us.
 The Pi wasn't registering its name, we couldn't reach it from the Mac.
-Tried the suggestions on the FAQ and troubleshooting wiki, but cable swapping, reflashing the Pi's software, swapping power supplies, all did not help.
+Pings just resulted in "ping: cannot resolve raspberrypi.local: Unknown host".
+We tried all the suggestions on the FAQ and troubleshooting wiki (cable swapping, reflashing the Pi's software, swapping power supplies) but they did not help.

 There were two problems: the Pi's network configuration needed to be changed, and the Mac's Internet Sharing needed to be restarted.